SeanArchibald/scale-workshop/README.md

 ## Changelog

 ### 1.4.2
+* New modifier: Rotate.
+This allows you to choose an interval from your scale to be the new 1/1
-* Bug fixed: synth notes stuck, click on note release
+* Bug fixed: synth notes stuck playing quietly in the background

 ### 1.4.1
 * Bug fixed: lag on Subset option